 On 20 May 2015, the Federal Court of Australia handed down the

-largest ever court imposed fine for breaching subclass 457 visa
+largest ever court imposed fine for breaches of the Subclass 457

-operated restaurants and cafes in Darwin, acting as a sponsor for
+restaurants and cafes in Darwin, the company acted as a sponsor for

 10 employees from the Philippines, who travelled to Australia on